Volcano Boarding in Nicaragua

 leon nicaragua map

-Some other adventures that seemed crazy at the time –
+Also, here are some other adventures that seemed crazy at the time –

 1. What a THRILL!
 I’d probably need gloves, a face mask and a helmet though, since I’d probably topple over and speed down the volcanic rocks head first!
 I’m not sure I’d try it, but a boarding adventure I would try is sand boarding down a dune!
 Awesome adventure Todd!